DrishtiShrrrma/deepmindxhuggingface-RL/q_learning.md

 3. instead of calculating each value as the sum of the expected return, which is a long process, we calculate the value as the sum of immediate reward + the discounted value of the state that follows.
 4. Can represent both deterministic and stochastic environments.
 5. can be applied to both continuous and discrete action spaces.
 In continuous action spaces, additional methods like function approximation may be needed.
+6. offers a recursive way to calculate the value of a state.
+Instead of calculating the expected return for each state from scratch, it considers the immediate reward plus the discounted value of the following state.
-6. Basis for algorithms in planning and decision-making tasks.
+7. Basis for algorithms in planning and decision-making tasks.

 ![image](https://github.com/DrishtiShrrrma/deepmindxhuggingface-RL/assets/129742046/1a1b759f-0fa0-4a46-ae7b-1cdbe17c5ccb)